Our Parents

 3. Research transportation alternatives

-Before speaking with your loved one, research the transportation alternatives available in their area.
-You can offer to help them get familiar with the local bus, subway, or train system; set up an account with a ride-hailing or taxi service; hire a home care companion to drive them around; or reach out to a volunteer service that offers rides for seniors.
+Before speaking with your loved one, research the transportation alternatives available in their area to alleviate the need for driving.
+You can offer to help them get familiar with the local bus, subway, or train system, set up an account with a ride-hailing or taxi service, hire a home care companion to drive them around, or reach out to a volunteer service that offers free rides for seniors.

-When you present these options to your loved one, try to start shifting their mindset.
-There are people who enjoy life, even in the suburbs, without driving a car.
-Cutting out car payments, maintenance costs, and insurance premiums can usually offset the fees for taxis or bus fare.
+When you present these options to your loved one, try to shift their mindset with examples.
+For instance, many people enjoy living in areas where they don’t need to drive a car.
+Additionally, cutting out car payments, maintenance costs, and insurance premiums can usually offset the fees for taxis, ride shares, or bus fares.

 4. Use a transition team

-Before you talk with your loved one, speak with friends, other family members, or professionals who have experience in this area.
-Consulting the following people may help you get a clearer picture of your parent’s abilities, understand the serious implications of unsafe driving, and discover new tips and resources:
+Before you talk with your loved one, speak with friends, other family members, or professionals with experience in this area.
+Consulting the following people may help you get a clearer picture of your parent’s abilities, understand the serious implications of unsafe driving, and discover new tips and resources.
+Your transition team could consist of any or all of the following:

-• A senior driving safety examiner to schedule a driving assessment
+• A senior driving safety examiner, who can schedule a driving assessment

 • Other family members who have similar concerns